CheickDiakite-yikes/comicbook-ai/replit.md

 ## Animation Studio API
 The Animation Studio provides project-scoped animation render jobs using Veo 3, allowing users to create video clips organized by comic project.
 All endpoints require authentication and enforce project ownership validation.

+**Access Control (2025-10-10)**: Animation feature is **open to all authenticated users**.
+Previously required pro/enterprise plan or animation_generation entitlement - these restrictions have been removed to make the feature universally accessible.

 ### Project-Based Organization (2025-10-10)
 **Implementation**: Animation render jobs are now linked to specific projects via `projectId` column in `animation_render_jobs` table.
 - Each animation job belongs to one project